-- Ask your highest elected official to issue a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide in October 2012.
+- Ask your elected leadership to issue a formal proclamation in support of National Cyber Security Awareness Month, observed nationwide in October 2013.
 Hold a public event for the proclamation signing and invite the local media to discuss ways your agency has helped the community improve its online safety.
 Download the 2013 local government proclamation template.

-- Review and update the acceptable use policy for all technology (computers, mobile devices, networks, and personal devices) being used by employees on the job.
+- Review and update your agency’s acceptable use policy for computers, mobile devices and networks.

 …all year round: